docknetwork/crypto/schnorr_pok/README.md

 <!-- cargo-rdme start -->

-Schnorr protocol to prove knowledge of 1 or more discrete logs in zero knowledge.
+Protocol to prove knowledge of 1 or more discrete logs in zero knowledge.

+In literature, these protocols are called
+- Schnorr protocol, for proving knowledge of 1 discrete log,
+- Okamoto protocol, for proving knowledge of more than 1 discrete log and is an extension of Schnorr protocol
+- Chaum-Pedersen protocol, for proving equality of discrete logs

 Refer [this](https://crypto.stanford.edu/cs355/19sp/lec5.pdf) for more details of Schnorr protocol.

 Also implements the proof of knowledge of discrete log in pairing groups, i.e. given prover and verifier both know (`A1`, `Y1`), and prover additionally knows `B1`, prove that `e(A1, B1) = Y1`.
 Similarly,